Mutually non isomorphic mixed-norm Lebesgue spaces

 \section{\texorpdfstring{$L_q(L_p)$}{}-spaces in a nutshell}

 In this section we single out the basics of the theory of mixed-norm Lebesgue spaces.
 All the results we record are either known or a ready consequence of standard techniques.
-Nonetheless, for the sake of clarity and exponential ease, we will sketch some proofs.
-Aiming for a broader applicability, we will establish the results for general function spaces when possible.
-We start by setting the necessary terminology.

 We say that a family $(\XX_\lambda)_{\lambda\in\Lambda}$ of Banach spaces over the real or complex field $\FF$ $C$-\emph{isomorphically embeds} into another family $(\YY_\lambda)_{\lambda\in\Lambda}$, $1\le C<\infty$, and we put